eltimn/lift-mongo.g8/README.md

 Lift MongoDB Project
 --------------------

-[g8](http://github.com/n8han/giter8) template to get a Lift-MongoDB webapp up and running quickly.
+[g8](https://github.com/foundweekends/giter8) template to get a Lift-MongoDB webapp up and running quickly.
 The template generates a project that uses [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) and implements the [Mongoauth Lift Module](https://github.com/eltimn/lift-mongoauth).
 It uses SBT as the build tool.

 Usage
 =====

-Install [giter8](http://github.com/n8han/giter8#readme) for more information.

 Install [SBT](http://www.scala-sbt.org/)

 In a shell, run the following in the parent directory of the new project:

-    g8 eltimn/lift-mongo
+    sbt new eltimn/lift-mongo
     cd <project-name>

 Please see the README file in your new project for further instructions on configuring and running your app.